recoverysource/recoverysource.io/aamod/website.rst

 New Website
 -----------

+Note: Documentation explaining how to :ref:`Update a Website <aamod-update>` includes many images and is provided in a separate document.

 Follow these steps to deploy a brand new regional AA website:

 0. Register a domain with one of the `common registrars`_